amnguyen2/MSP430-LCD-Project/project/README.md

 4. While button 4 is being pressed down
    - The LCD screen stops drawing, notice the red square isn't moving on screen.
    - As SWITCH 4 is being pressed, a "4" will show itself at the top-right.

+## Notable Bug(s)

+  - While in state 3 (button 3), the interrupts involving the dimming of the red LED causes the LED screen not to be drawn as intended:
+    - The moving red square begins to leave "trails" of itself.
+    - The 4th button indicator at the top-right of the screen begins to flash as a red rectangle, leaving behind an odd red line beneath.
+    - There are other noticable pixels that seem to be drawn without purpose.
+    - The extra pixels do not seem to go away until restart of the LCD screen.